Israel Finkelstein: Criticism of the Low Chronology

+According to an evangelical dictionary from 2005, most archaeologists were not accepting the Low Chronology, but the number of its adepts was slowly growing.

+Amihai Mazar responded to the Low Chronology with a compromise solution, the Modified Conventional Chronology, which got more traction.
+The problem is that MCC is silent upon many key events.
+Ussishkin thinks that the dispute between the three chronologies does not admit a solution.

 "New Canaan"

 Following the results of the excavations at Megiddo, Finkelstein argued that the material culture of the Iron I in the northern valleys continues that of the Late Bronze Age.
 In other words, the collapse of the Late Bronze city-states under Egyptian domination in the late 12th century BCE was followed by revival of some of the same centers and rise of others in the Iron I. He termed this phenomenon "New Canaan".
 Accordingly, the major break in the material culture of Canaan took place at the end of the Iron I in the 10th century BCE rather than the end of the Late Bronze Age.
 Finkelstein associated the violent destruction of the revived city-states with the expansion of the highlanders (early Israelites).
 He suggested that memories of the turmoil in the lowlands in the late Iron I can be found in northern traditions regarding skirmishes with Canaanite cities which appear in the heroic stories in the Book of Judges.